ubc-stat-grad/ubc-stat-grad.github.io/index.markdown

 - **[November 2, 2023]** Mark your calendars!
 The UBC/SFU Joint Statistics Seminar is taking place on November 18.
 More details [here](./ubc-sfu)!
-- **[October 30, 2023]** Fancy some pizza?
-Come to our pizza social this Thursday, November 2!
-RSVP on the Slack #social channel.
-- **[October 26, 2023]** Come to the graduate seminar on November 2
-to hear about Evan's research on using variance-reduced stochastic optimization methods to learn the parameters of HMMs!

 Older news can be found in the [archive](./news-archive).